 Also, try to include the segmentation factors that describe your most likely converters through your viral loop.
 Try to figure out why those users behave the way they do, and assess how to either attract more of those users, or how to make other users behave in a similar way.

-At the end of the day, the process for improvement at each step in your viral loop involves increasing the perceived viral value for users who send invites or referrals as much as possible, and adding an additional, often time-sensitive reward (i.e. viral incentive marketing) overtop of that value to incite more immediate and profound action that can be repeated over and over again.
+At the end of the day, successfully improving each step in your viral loop involves increasing the perceived viral value for users who send invites or referrals, and adding an additional, often time-sensitive reward (e.g. viral incentive marketing).
+The overall goal being to incite more immediate and profound action that can be repeated over and over again.

-Getting users to send their first invite is the first step, and if that’s all they do – you’re winning big.
+Getting users to send their first invite is the first step towards viral success.
+If that’s all they do you’re winning big.
 But what if you can get them to send another?
-What about 3?
+And another.
+Then 3?
 Or 5?
 Or 20?

 That, my friends, is what we’ll dive into next.